 Pink Triangle is an LGBTQIA alliance group.
 They meet regularly to have seminar-style discussions about sexuality and gender.
 Questions for discussion include: “What unites people who are queer and/or transgender other than the obvious?”
 “What makes something taboo?”
 Pink Triangle organizes on-campus and community activism efforts like Sexual Awareness Week.
 The club also attends relevant events like plays, protests, and concerts in the local area.

 This student-run organization arranges group volunteer opportunities.
 Traditionally, Project Polity coordinates several large activities per year.
 Past projects have included elementary school tutoring, senior center activities, and homeless shelter work.

-Besides Project Polity, the best way to find service opportunities in your area of interest is through the Anne Arundel County Volunteer Center.
+Besides Project Polity, the best way to find service opportunities is through the Anne Arundel County Volunteer Center.
 Their opportunity calendar is refreshed often, so check back for new opportunities.
-St. John’s students frequently volunteer with the Stanton Center, Touchstones, and Light House.
+St. John’s students frequently volunteer with the Stanton Center, Touchstones, and Lighthouse.

-This information has been compiled as a convenience to assist members of our community to locate potential volunteer opportunities.
+This information has been compiled to assist members of our community in locating potential volunteer opportunities.
 St. John’s College has not screened these organizations, and the inclusion of an organization in this list does not constitute an endorsement or recommendation by the college.